|

 We've made the trip north on The Great River Road, U.S. Highway 61, to Natchez and Vicksburg several times, and love the green, rolling hills along the way: a highly recommended route!

-St. Francisville and the surrounding countrysides offer a number of plantation tours at venues such as:
+St. Francisville and the surrounding countrysides offer a number of historic home tours at venues such as:

 Today, St. Francisville maintains a popular main street historic district with antique shops, art galleries, and cafes and restaurants.
 Just south of St. Francisville is the Port Hudson State Commemorative Area and its miles of trails through rugged wooded terrain.

-St. Francisville, and nearby Cat Island, is a well known birding destination, and offers eco-tourism nature-related events such as the annual Spring Audubon Pilgrimage, Audubon Country BirdFest and the Feliciana Hummingbird Celebration.
+St. Francisville, and nearby Cat Island, is a well known birding destination, and offers eco-tourism nature-related events such as the Audubon Country BirdFest and the Feliciana Hummingbird Celebration.

 We've also been on the Tour of Homes and Christmas in the Country and highly recommend those events.